 - Should my partner be involved in treatment?

-- Do you have any printed material that I can have?
+- Do you have printed material you can give me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor may ask a number of personal questions and may want to include your partner in the interview.
+Your doctor might ask a number of personal questions and might want to include your partner in the interview.
 To help determine the cause of your problem and the best course of treatment, be ready to answer questions such as:

 - How much do these problems bother you?

-- How satisfied are you with your current relationship?
+- How satisfied are you with your relationship?

 - Do you become aroused during sexual interactions with your partner?

-- If you've had orgasms in the past, what were the circumstances?
+- If you've had orgasms in the past but no longer can, what's different?

 - Do you have pain with intercourse?